 When planning your trip to Skåne, you can either fly to Copenhagen or Malmö airport – the first is definitely a lot bigger than Malmö, which only caters to a handful of flights per day.
 The Skåne county used to be a part of Denmark and you’ll notice how fast and easy it is to travel between the two countries over the Oresund Bridge.

 Skåne might not be huge, but the points of interest are quite scattered around and not so easily accessible by public transport.
 I’d recommend renting a car/motorbike for your trip to Skåne, or a bicycle if you’re feeling up to the task!

 1. Skanör beach

 Just 30 min south-west of Malmö, you’ll see some of the most beautiful beaches Sweden has to offer.
-Skanör beach is my favourite place to spend the day swimming and relaxing at, and the colourful beach huts make it the perfect destination for photography enthusiasts as well.
+Skanör beach is my favorite place to spend the day swimming and relaxing at, and the colorful beach huts make it the perfect destination for photography enthusiasts as well.
 In the map, I marked the exact location of the parking, which is closest to the beautiful beach huts.

 2. Malmö City

 Malmö is the third-largest city in Sweden, after Stockholm and Gothenburg, and the capital city of Skåne County.
-Malmö is a cosy city with a creative culture, beautiful architecture and a relaxed Scandinavian vibe.
+Malmö is a cozy city with a creative culture, beautiful architecture, and a relaxed Scandinavian vibe.
 There are plenty of things to do in Malmö, so try and spend a couple of nights here to get a good taste of the city.